 I’m pleased to be able to say that here in Australia, we don’t have such a problem with old RV interior decor.
 Most brand new caravans, motorhomes, fifth wheels and campervans are a light and contemporary style, with neutral tones.
-That’s not to say that all of them are, just most of them.
+That’s not to say that all of them have modern RV interiors, just most of them.

 So I feel for my North American friends who have a cacophony of brown to choose from.

 Just a look at one decor board for an RV interior reveals a lack of color (except brown) or lightness.

 And, well, I’m no designer, but isn’t that waaay too may patterns for just one space?
 It’s kinda like wearing a polka dot blouse with a floral skirt… it doesn’t work so it shouldn’t be done!

 So surely, there are other big name manufacturers in the USA that have moved on from the brown / beige / all wood / swirls and patterns of the eighties?

 I decided to search, and this post shows you the RV manufacturers that I was able to find.